 10. Roman Holiday

-mindblips asked: Hi there!
+mindblips said: Hi there!
 I'm also going to study abroad at the University of Sussex, but for 2 months for summer school.
 I'm definitely planning to travel around Europe for ~3 weeks after my program ends, and during long weekends.
 Do you think it's enough for me to bring just a carryon and a backpack?
 Laundry is expensive at the University, but it seems cheaper to just pack light/little.
 Would love some advice from you.
 Thanks!

 Hi there!
 Sorry it took so long for me to get back to you.